Grego22/Katas/ruby/Notes.md

 -Other K
 -Remove String from Number Array

+Capitalize
+-Other Kata
+ = Alternating Caps

+ Regex
+- Other Kata
+- Pin Validation

 reject - create a new array without elements that don't match and return the new array delete_if - delete elements that don't match from current array and return the array